CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

 ### Estimated Duration: 90 Minutes

-In this exercise, you will connect to the WideWorldImporters database on the SqlServer2022 VM and perform assessments for migration to Azure SQL Database and Azure SQL Managed Instance.
+In this exercise, you will connect to the WideWorldImporters database on the SQL Server 2022 VM and perform assessments for migration to Azure SQL Database and Azure SQL Managed Instance.
 These assessments will help you understand the compatibility and readiness of your database for migration to Azure.
 You will evaluate the database schema, data, and performance to identify any potential issues and determine the best migration strategy.
 This process ensures a smooth transition to Azure’s cloud services, leveraging their scalability, security, and advanced features.

 ## Objective

 In this exercise, you will complete the following tasks:

-- Task 1: Connect to the WideWorldImporters database on the SqlServer2022 VM
+- Task 1: Connect to the WideWorldImporters database on the SQL Server 2022 VM
 - Task 2: Perform assessment for migration to Azure SQL Database
 - Task 3: Perform assessment for migration to Azure SQL Managed Instance

-### Task 1: Connect to the WideWorldImporters database on the SqlServer2022 VM
+### Task 1: Connect to the WideWorldImporters database on the SQL Server 2022 VM

 In this task, you perform some configuration for the `WideWorldImporters` database on the SQL Server 2022 instance to prepare it for migration.